 But when you bake a cake inside the Instant Pot, you’re using the pot-in-pot method (PIP, for short), and this turns the Instant Pot into its own water bath (more on that in the next section).
 The Instant Pot essentially steams the cake throughout, resulting in a cake that is tender, moist, and light.
 No dry or cracked cheesecakes here!

 Equipment for Baking a Cheesecake in the Instant Pot

 As with any cheesecake recipe, you’ll need to use a springform pan.
 But a standard 9-inch springform pan is too large to fit in the Instant Pot and you’ll need a smaller pan.
 I’ve had the same 7-inch springform pan for over a year and have used it dozens and dozens of times to bake cakes and casseroles in the Instant Pot.
-In fact, I used this same pan throughout all of the recipe testing for my cookbook and it still works beautifully and doesn’t leak, so I’d say it’s a great investment (and it’s only $11 on Amazon).
+In fact, I used this same pan throughout all of the recipe testing for my cookbook and it still works beautifully and doesn’t leak, so I’d say it’s a great investment.

 If you have an 8-quart Instant Pot, you can use an 8-inch springform pan, but if you don’t increase the volume of the ingredients in the recipe, your cheesecake will be rather skinny and not very thick, as there is more surface area to cover in the larger pan.

 For the steamer rack (a/k/a the trivet), the Instant Pot comes with one, though older models come with a steamer rack that doesn’t have handles.
 I recommend purchasing a steamer rack that has handles, as the handles make it much easier to lift up pots when doing pot-in-pot cooking or when steaming vegetables.
 I prefer this one I purchased on Amazon.